 7 pool energy saving tips to reduce your pool running costs

 1. Get a pool cover - it can reduce your running costs by up to 50 per cent annually!
-It is a simple, quick and effective way to cut your costs.
+It's a simple, quick and effective way to cut your costs.

 How does a pool cover make such a difference?
 A good pool cover will cut the costs of: